innovation-first/paradox-innovation/content/blogs/frugalit-inspector/index.md

 * The [ISO 14001 environmental management](https://www.iso.org/standards/popular/iso-14000-family)
 * The [ISO 5001 Energy management](https://www.iso.org/iso-50001-energy-management.html)

 At European level, the Green Pact for Europe and, in particular, [Directive 2009/125/EC](https://eur-lex.europa.eu/legal-content/FR/TXT/HTML/?uri=CELEX:32009L0125) of October 21, 2009, have led to the introduction of *carbon footprint assessment* standards.
-This assessment dynamic has been present in the Thales Group for many years in its industrial activities for the production of goods and equipment, and is gradually taking hold in the digital sector.
+This assessment dynamic has been present in the our industrial group for many years in its industrial activities for the production of goods and equipment, and is gradually taking hold in the digital sector.

 The frugal-IT inspector component, born from the 2023 THALC innovation track, is participating with the ambition of helping to define and achieve carbon footprint reduction targets by providing effective measurement and assesment tools.